The Maker Mom

 Each kit comes with everything you need to build the robot, sensors as well as a “brain,” that is paired with a controller to bring it to life.
 No tools are needed during assembly because the pieces snap together with pegs, tiny pegs–and a lot of them.
 You’ll see in the video below that I found a storage container to sort the many tiny pieces in the kit.

 We got to try the VEX Robotics 4-in-1 Kit.
 This kit allows you to build all four robots (one at a time) and any crazy creature your can dream up with the many parts.
-It retails for $149.99 and is the most versatile of all the kits.

 However, the 4-in-1 Kit only comes with one controller/brain set, so if you have more than one child who is going to want to build and drive a robot, consider buying two of the individual kits.